RakhithJK/Tyrrrz-LightBulb-wiki/How-to-install-.NET-Core-runtime.md

-LightBulb is built using Microsoft's .NET Core 3 runtime and requires it to work correctly.
+LightBulb is built using .NET Core Desktop Runtime and requires it to work correctly.
 The installation process is really simple.

 Open this link in your browser: https://dotnet.microsoft.com/download/dotnet-core/current/runtime